Country detail · v1-20260525

 100

-Raw value 24.5 % of the population source year 2024 Open estimate
+Raw value 27.4 % of the populationsource year 2020Openmeasured

-The widest crack in Türkiye is severe material deprivation, which carries the most weight in raising the composite score.
+The widest crack in Türkiye is food insecurity, which carries the most weight in raising the composite score.
 That is what the fix above targets.

 Cite this figure